edmondscommerce/ec-bootstrap/README.md

 # ec-bootstrap
-bootstrap project with travis, qa and scrutinizer
+bootstrap project with travis, qa and scrutinizer.